dtison/CryptoAccountsLive/README.md

 src/accounts/ActiveAccounts.js

-and edit according to your needs.
+and edit contents according to your needs.

 You can look in the file coingecko-all.txt to find the *id* value for whatever coin you want.